ketankartoza/qgis-gea-plugin/docs/src/user/guide/gea-reforestation-tool.md

 * Author of the Site Capture: Enter the name of the person who recorded the site details.

-* Country: Select the project's country from the dropdown list.
+* Project: Select the project's origin from the dropdown list.

 * Project Folder: Choose the folder where plugin data will be stored.